wspivak/aprsbot/README.md

 Callsign, Callsign Alias, List Names, DB name.
 Configurable Beacon text
 Configurable Known Commands
-Configurable NetCheckOut stanza
-Configurable Store-Forward
-Note: SF bot creates a dynamic filter: filter p/<ALIAS>/<user1>/<user2>/<...> t/pms,t/m
+Deduplication time value

+Other items (some repeated):

 Added a beacon (tatical_beacon.py) which will enable APRS-IS only devices to find your tactical callsign (add a cronjob @15min intervals).

 Added a script to trim audit_log in SQLite3 db.
 Just add a cron job.

 Added a db to keep deduplication persistent over bot reboots.
-Time frame "DEDUP_TTL = 3600  # 60 minutes" is in Bot.py row 36.
-It seems AndroidAPRS app doesn't accept ACK's properly, and it sends 7 retries, stopping just under 60 minutes total time.
-1. <fill-in>.db maintains users, admins, blacklist and daily audit log
-2. audit_log.db maintains dedup_cache
-3. store_forward.db maintains SF data

 Relaybot.service to automatically start (on my system I had to run python in a virtual environment)

-To create or delete ADMINS, I have commented out those lines in Bot.py.
+To create or delete ADMINS, I have remvoed this facility.
 I suggest you use sqlite3 and use
 a) To Add:
     "INSERT OR IGNORE INTO admins (callsign) VALUES (?)"
 b) To Delete: